jdcloudcom/en/documentation/Networking/Direct-Connection/Introduction/Features/Hosted-Connect-Features.md

 ### Hosted Private Virtual Interface

-A hosted private virtual interface is a logical link used to connect border gateways and Hosted Connection.
+A Hosted Private Virtual Interface is a logical link used to connect border gateways and Hosted Connection.

 When creating a hosted private virtual interface, you need to specify the following necessary information: